NTasev/skillo-automation-project/testcases/LoginTestCases.md

 3. Leave password field empty.

-4. Click “Sign in”.

 Expected Result:

+- “Sign in” button is disabled.

-User remains on the Login page with empty password field.
+- User remains on the Login page.

+- No login request is sent.

 Actual Result:

+- “Sign in” button remains disabled.

-User cannot log in and stays on the Login page.
+- User stays on the Login page.

 ## 🔴 TC04 – Login Fails: Empty Username Field